typefacedesign/document-driven-typedesign/ux/userjourneys.md

 		* Each preview is square in shape (1:1 ratio)
 * For each card that is currently selected, or for all cards if none are selected, Chris can
     * change the px size of the text within a range relevant to the mode
-    * toggle between roman and italic
-    * resize the cards dimensions
-    * reset the cards dimensions to defaults
-    * cycle which Font is displayed (prev/next)
+    * cycle which Font is displayed (prev/next) (CM: This will only work for certain content types, i.e. Paragraphs as that never changes to more than 1 Font showing at a time)
-    * change how many Fonts are shown onl each card, from 1 to N to All
+    * change how many Fonts are shown on each card, from 1 to N to All (CM: Recommend this is an all or nothing, i.e. like Google Fonts you are choose to show all "styles" or just 1)
 	* edit their text
 	* set their text to one of a list of pre-made texts (including many different writing systems, e.g. Cyrillic, Devanagari)
-* Chris can edit any card text directly by clicking on it to set the cursor and typing
+* Chris can edit any card text directly by clicking on it to set the cursor and typing (CM: Not sure on this.
+Example would be the user is on the "Headings" section and has all 16 Fonts for a Family showing.
+What if they click on the 3rd font in the list and start typing, should it change all of the others?
+I feel this functionality is well served with text input in the bar and doesn't need to be duplicated which could cause inconsistencies in the interface)

 ------